AndroidCrypto/ESP32-Boards/esp32_cyd_st7789_2_8_inches.md

 <font color="red">Please note that there are no breadboard pins that expose GPIO pins, instead there are 3 JST 1.25 connectors available.</font>

+## Variants of CYD devices

+- the first two versions are using a TFT display with driver chip ILI9341 and come with a Micro-USB connector (link to the description)
+- the third version (this descriptions) is using the display with attached ST7789 driver chip.
+These devices do have a Micro-USB and a USB-C connector.

 ### wrong <img class="mx-auto w-1" src="{{site.baseurl}}/assets/img/pinout/esp32_st7789_1_9_inches_pinout_594w.png">

 ## Documentation